Pepperi-Addons/client-actions-docs/actions/file-picker.md

         ], // optional default is all sources
         mimeTypes: ['image/*'], // optional default is [*/*]
         sizeLimit: 1024, // optional - in KB, default is 200kb, max is 5 GB
+        compression: {
             quality: 50, // optional - default is 50, max is 100
             megapixels: 2 // optional - default is 2, max is 10
         }
+    }

-    const res = await client.captureFile(options);
+    const res = await client.openFilePicker(options);
     if (res.success) {
         console.log('filePicker: ', res.mimeType);
         console.log('filePicker: ', res.uri);